matrix-org/synapse/docs/usage/administration/admin_api/registration_tokens.md

 - `pending`: The number of pending uses the token has.
 When someone uses the token to authenticate themselves, the pending counter is incremented so that the token is not used more than the permitted number of times.
-  When the person completes registration the pending counter is decremented.
+  When the person completes registration the pending counter is decremented, and the completed counter is incremented.
 - `completed`: The number of times the token has been used to successfully complete a registration.
 - `expiry_time`: The latest time the token is valid.
 Given as the number of